The 7 Main Signs & Symptoms Of Ketosis

 Science backs this up.

-According to research published in the Annals of Internal Medicine, diabetic subjects on a low-carb diet for two weeks not only normalized their glucose levels but also reduced average blood sugar by 30 mg/dl.
+According to research published in the Annals of Internal Medicine, diabetic subjects on a low-carb diet for two weeks normalized their glucose levels.
+They reduced average blood sugar by 30 mg/dl.

-To ensure that low sugar levels don’t interfere with your life, do the following.
+Do the following to ensure low sugar levels don’t interfere with your life.

-Have more meals.
+• Have more meals.
 Plan to eat every four to five hours once you take your first few steps on the ketogenic path.
-This will help keeps you satisfied and blood sugar levels in check.
+This will help keep you satisfied and your blood sugar levels in check.

-This is what I hated the most about the keto diet during the first few days.
+This is what I hated the most about the keto diet early on.

-I still remember it vividly.
-On day three or four I got brain fog, and I was in a hazy state where I’d walk into a room and couldn’t remember why I’d gone in there in the first place.
+I remember it vividly.
+On day three or four, I got brain fog, and I was in a hazy state where I’d walk into a room and couldn’t remember why I’d gone in there in the first place.

 It was really bad.